ClearScale Helps Entropix Build Ultra High Definition Video SaaS Application

 Entropix wanted to deploy a new, on-demand SaaS architecture for its video processing engine.

-ClearScale refactored the storage layer, transitioned storage from EBS to AWS, and migrated the database to Aurora PostgreSQL.
+ClearScale refactored the storage layer, transitioned storage from Amazon EBS to Amazon S3, and migrated the database to Aurora PostgreSQL.

 Entropix now has a robust and scalable SaaS application capable of delivering its computer vision technology to users.

 Amazon S3, Amazon Aurora PostgreSQL, Amazon EC2

 Entropix is a computer vision software company built around its Cloud Resolution Engine™ – their patented software engine running on NVIDIA’s powerful T4 GPUs in the AWS cloud.
 With their open-architecture computer vision management system, Entropix creates a powerful platform for the deployment of extremely accurate visual analytics.

 This patented Resolution on Demand® technology reconstructs video and still images to an order of magnitude higher effective resolution, radically improving the analytical accuracy of any computer vision application.
 They transcend the camera resolution barrier while reducing bandwidth and storage requirements via their AI server/cloud software layers.
 Entropix’s technology is useful in many sectors, including security, law enforcement, inventory control, traffic control, and autonomous driving.